anaan06/DUAL-CORE/README.md

 **Tool Used:** [e.g. ChatGPT]

 **Purpose:** [What you used it for]
--  "AI helped us find the most efficient way to connect and use our components."
+-  AI helped us find the most efficient way to connect and use our components
--  "For circuit Debugging assistance "
+-  For circuit Debugging assistance
--  "Code review and optimization suggestions"
+-  Code review and optimization suggestions
 -  Understanding piezoelectric working principle
 -  Drafting presentation scripts

 **Key Prompts Used:**
 - "Check if this circuit setup will correctly charge the capacitor from the piezo discs.”
 - "Suggest ways to reduce energy loss in the connections and diodes"
-- Modify Arduino code to display actual voltage instead of analog value.
+- "Modify Arduino code to display actual voltage instead of analog value."
-- How to measure real-time voltage from piezo using Arduino?
+- "How to measure real-time voltage from piezo using Arduino?"

 **Percentage of AI-generated code:** [Approximately 30%]